-I like to top this soup with freshly chopped cilantro and jalepenos.
+I like to top this Mexican Chicken Chili with freshly chopped cilantro and jalapenos.
 I eat it by itself, or scoop it up with white corn tortilla chips.
 SO yummy and keeps for several days in the fridge!

 - 1 medium onion, chopped

 - 1 tablespoon olive oil

 - 1 pound rotisserie chicken, shredded